RyanRedhead/Lab-1---Calculator/README.md

-Simple Calculator from Assembly Language
+Basic Cryptography
 ==================
 #Purpose

-To make a simple calculator using assemply language with inputs from myProgram.
+To decrpyt bytes with a key using subroutines.

 #Flow Chart